 How is child support calculated?

 The calculation of child support is set forth in Section 61.30, Florida Statutes.
 The child support calculation begins with a determination of the combined net income of both parents.
 The combined net income determines the total child support due as reflected in the child support guidelines chart contained in the statute.
 The number of children will dictate the amount of child support relative to the combined net income.
 So for instance combined net income of x, results in a total support obligation of $xx for one child, $xx for two children and $xx for three children.
 Each parent’s share of the total support obligation is based upon how much of their respective income accounts for the combined net income.
-So, if for instance, the Father is earning 65% of the combined net income and the total support obligation is $1,000, the Father’s basic support obligation is 650 and the Mother’s is $350.
 Each parent also has an obligation to contribute to the health insurance cost to cover the children and to contribute to any daycare care expense and unreimbursed medical expenses.
-Generally these expenses are split according the parent’s respective pro-rata share of the combined net income.
+Generally, these expenses are split according to the parent’s respective pro-rata share of the combined net income.
 Once the basic obligation of each parent is determined, consideration must be given to the impact of time-sharing.
-If a parent has at least 20% of the overnight time-sharing with the children during the year, then that time-sharing percentage must be factored into the calculation of the support.
+If a parent has at least 20% of the overnight time-sharing with the children during the year, then that time sharing percentage must be factored into the calculation of the support.
 Often this will reduce each parent’s child support obligation further.

 Do I have to pay child support if I have joint custody?